jseow5177/A-Mini-Microservices-App/README.md

 A Post can have zero or many Comments.

-### App Architecture
+### App Design

 ![app_architecture](./assets/app_architecture.png)

 1. We have a React frontend that allows user to add / retrieve posts and comments.
 2. All Services are simple Express applications.
+3. Posts Service handles Posts creation.
+4. Comments Service handles Comments creation.
+5. Moderation Service handles Comments moderation.
+It flags Comments with the restricted word "orange".
+6. Query Service handles the retrieval of all posts along with their comments.
-3. No databases will be used.
+7. No databases will be used.
 All Posts and Comments will be stored in in-memory storages.
-4. An event bus service will be used to regulate the flow of events among other services.
+8. Event bus handles the event-based communication between services.
-5. The event bus also stores past events that have occured.
+9. Event bus also stores past events that have occured.
-6. The Query Service is used as a **network requests minimization strategy**.
-    - Without Query Service, the React frontend will have to make separate network requests to the Posts and Comments Services to retrieve all Posts and Comments.
-    - The Query Service will combine and store all the Posts and Comments appropriately in an efficient data structure.
-The React frontend can then retrieve all the data required by making one request to the Query Service.
-7. The Moderation Service will be used to moderate the content of Comments and flag Comments with the restricted word "orange".

 ### Event Bus Implementation
 1. There are many well-establish implementations of event bus such as RabbitMQ, Kafka, NATS, etc.